 (c) When the documentation received with a case is incomplete and cannot be remedied without the assistance of the initiating agency, process the case to the extent possible pending necessary action by the initiating agency;

-(3) Within ten business days of locating the obligor in a different state, the CSEA must return the forms and documentation, including the new location, to the initiating agency, or if directed by the initiating agency, forward the forms and documentation to the central registry in the state where the obligor has been located and notify the Ohio interstate central registry (ICR) where the case has been sent;
+(3) Within ten business days of locating the obligor in a different state, the CSEA must return the forms and documentation, including the new location, to the initiating agency, or if directed by the initiating agency, forward the forms and documentation to the central registry in the state where the obligor has been located, and notify the ICR where the case has been sent;

 (5) When the request is for the determination of the controlling order: